AntonioDeFalco/SCEVAN/README.md

 results <- pipelineCNA(count_mtx)
 ```

+### Multi-sample analysis
-Another main function (compareClonalStructure) allows the comparison of clonal profiles of the different samples.
+A single call (compareClonalStructure) allows the comparison of clonal profiles of the different samples.

 - ***count_mtx1*** : Count matrix of sample 1.
 - ***count_mtx2*** : Count matrix of sample 2.